buddhist-uni/buddhist-uni.github.io/_courses/form.md

 - Nagarjuna criticized the excessive developments of Buddhism in the centuries after the Buddha and reestablished emptiness as the central tenant of Buddhism, laying the philosophical groundwork for the Mahayana.

 {% include content_blurb.html category="essays" slug="arahants-bodhisattvas-and-buddhas_bodhi" %}
-- In this essay, Bhikkhu Bodhi explores the Bodhisattva ideal from the perspective of the Theravada and Mahayana.
+- In this essay, Bhikkhu Bodhi explores the Bodhisattva ideal from the perspective of the Theravāda and Mahayana.

 [CBT] Th.210
 {:.mb-0}